ethereum/remix-ide/docs/debugger.md

 The Debugger shows the contract's state while stepping through a transaction.

-It can be used on transactions created on Remix or by providing a transaction's address.
+It can be used on transactions created on Remix or by providing a transaction's hash.
 The latter assumes that you have the contract's source code or that you have input the address of a verified contract.

 To start a debugging session either:
  * **Click** the debug button in the Terminal when a successful or failed transaction appears there.
 The Debugger will be activated and will gain the focus in the **Side Panel**.